mjh2901/mikehathaway.com/_posts/2023-09-09-cruise-day-bag.md

 This is a new section specific for cruises... and Disneyland.
 There are items I cary every day that I make sure to remove before traveling.
 Double check for stuff like this, you dont want to dump something that has meaning to you at a security check point.

-- Pocket Knife (this is why I cary a seperate whine / bottle opener)
+- Pocket Knife (this is why I cary a seperate wine / bottle opener)
 - Screw Driver
 - Multi Tools
 - Anything with a blade or could be considered a weapon